-After my last bake off in the office I had to share this cake with you all as it’s amazing, it’s super easy and it look’s beautiful and yes it is relatively healthy!
+For our October bake off I made this amazing cake which I had to share with you all as it’s incredible.
+It’s super easy and it look’s beautiful and yes it is relatively healthy!
 It’s a recipe from Sophie Mitchell’s book ‘Baking Without Sugar’.
 Everyone that tried it loved it and could not believe it did not have any refined sugar in it!
 I did cheat alittle as I had to slightly adapt the recipe as I did not have any Xylitol icing sugar so alittle sugar did creep in!

 Butter or vegetable oil for the tin